bghira/SimpleTuner/TUTORIAL.md

 #### Data Locations

-- `BASE_DIR`, `OUTPUT_DIR`: Directories for the training data, instance data, and output models.
-  - `BASE_DIR` - Used for populating other variables, mostly.
 - `OUTPUT_DIR` - Where the model pipeline results are stored during training, and after it completes.

 #### Training Parameters